Rahexx/ProductPreviewCard/README.md

 - Flexbox
 - Mobile-first workflow
 - BEM
+- Github Actions

 ### What I learned

-I learn using rem for font-size.
-I was always stubborn about this but it is better use rem.
+I am learning to use rem for font sizes.
+I was always stubborn about this, but it is better to use rem.
+I used GitHub Actions for the first time to install Sass, which allowed me to delete the CSS folder.
+Now I install Sass on the server, compile the Sass files to CSS, and then the server runs the deployment for GitHub Pages.
+I will be using this setup every time, especially when I start using JavaScript and testing.

 ### Continued development